hsf-training/hsf-training-cicd/_episodes/07-adding-ci-to-your-code.md

 ~~~

-Finally, we want to clean up the two jobs a little by separating out the  miniconda download into a `before_script` and initialization  since this is actually preparation for setting up our environment -- rather than part of the script we want to test!
+Finally, we want to clean up the two jobs a little by separating out the  miniconda download into a `before_script` and initialization, since this is actually preparation for setting up our environment -- rather than part of the script we want to test!
 For example,

 ~~~yml
 build_skim_latest: